os-fpga/1st-CLaaS/README.md

 ### VNC from Linux Client

 After much struggling, I was able to get VNC working with the Xfce desktop environment.
-Here are some notes, though I may have picked up some necessary dependencies from my earlier attempts that are missing here.

 ```sh
 sudo yum install tigervnc-server